darshanr15/RegressionAnalysis/README.md

 # RegressionAnalysis
 Utilizing regression analysis to forecast Canada's per capita income trends and future trajectory.

-This project aims to conduct a comprehensive regression analysis to predict the per capita income of Canada over a specific range of years.
-By utilizing time series data, we will investigate the historical trends and patterns in Canada's economic growth, and develop a predictive model that can estimate future per capita income values.
+In this project, we aim to explore the trends and patterns in Canada's per capita income using time series regression analysis.
+We will employ various techniques to preprocess the data, select relevant features, choose an appropriate regression model, and validate its performance.
+Our ultimate goal is to develop a predictive model that can forecast the future trajectory of Canada's per capita income.